shoutem/shoutem.github.io/_posts/1-1-3-InitializingExtension.md

 <img src='{{ site.baseurl }}/img/getting-started/extension-tab-extension.png'/>
 </p>

-However, when you go to `Screens` tab now and click on `+` next to `Screens`, this extension won't be shown.
+However, when you go to `Navigation` tab now and click on `+` next to `Navigation`, this extension won't be shown.

 <p class="image">
 <img src='{{ site.baseurl }}/img/getting-started/add-content-no-extension.png'/>
 </p>

-That's because `Add screen` modal shows _shortcuts_ which extensions export.
-We need to add shortcut to our extensions.
+That's because `Add navigation` modal shows _navigation items_ that extensions export.
+We need to create navigation item in our extensions.